SUNDAY 2 MAY

 Nicky Chue’s plant portals: breath opens new pathways to nature – to find space, to breathe and to heal.
 Rooted in practices of mindfulness, the film meditates on the unspoken histories carried by queer and trans people of colour: ‘existing is a heavy task’.

 With a return to Scotland, Kate Foster and Pantea Shabahang’s Mending the Blanket is a playful illustrative and animated exploration of peatbog restoration in Southern Scotland.
 As a step-by-step educational guide to the history and use of peat, this Scottish-Iranian collaboration promotes the importance of preserving and replenishing the wetlands around us for sustainable and fruitful futures.

-In Sudden Death, Rhona Mühlebach – an Alchemy artist-in-residence in 2019 – investigates phytophthora ramorum, a tree disease transmitted by rainwater and carried via rivers and streams.
+In Sudden Death, Rhona Mühlebach – an Alchemy artist-in-residence in 2019, during which she made The River, the Horse and the Woman – investigates phytophthora ramorum, a tree disease transmitted by rainwater and carried via rivers and streams.
 As a stylish experimental crime thriller shot with plenty of humour in Galloway Forest Park, the film comments on control, wilderness and the non-native.
 You’ll be wishing you had breakfast.